 Godly Play is a story telling technique based on the principle that all children have an innate Spirituality and our responsibility is to respect that and encourage it to flourish.

 A typical session will include a welcome, time to get ready, a Bible story using symbolic objects and artefacts, open questions and discussion to explore the story and time to respond with using a variety of materials not solely craft.
 Many groups also share a ‘feast’ eating together bread and grapes as symbols of Holy Communion.

 Jo Wetherall is an accredited Godly Play teacher and alongside Alison Summerskill, our Godly Play Advocate for Gloucestershire, is taking a lead on all things Godly Play for the diocese; including gathering a network of people interested in or already using Godly play.

 The Resource centre holds a number of resources to equip those using Godly Play in their schools and parishes.
-See below for the list of books and the (growing) list of Godly Play Boxes.
+See the resource catalogue to find Godly Play boxes.
 If we don’t have something which you would really like to use, then do get in touch with us!